What is a Business Process?

 A process utilizes resources provided by the organization to create the transformation that delivers its value proposition.
 These resources include facilities, equipment, people, information technology, and budget.
 While all productive resources are consumed by processes, rarely are they organized or analyzed in connection with the processes that consume them.

 Process performance captures both process effectiveness (the extent to which the process solves the customer’s problem or satisfies the customer’s need or want) and process efficiency (the extent to which the process uses the minimum resources to do so).
 Process effectiveness is expressed in four dimensions, including Solution Effectiveness or the extent to which the product or service fulfills its intended purpose, Process Responsiveness or how quickly the process serves it customer, Customer Economics or the customer’s cost of ownership, and Customer Relationship or the customer’s perception of process value.
 Process efficiency is captured by the use of resources to operate the process and their consumption relative to process production.
 A basic goal of a process is to minimize the resources consumed to deliver the process output.

 Why do Business Processes Matter?

-Through understanding the power of process, you can possess an amazing capability to diagnose and solve a wide variety of organization challenges.
-The lasting power of process is in creating a state of control, where the business is predictable, reliable and repeatable.
+Through understanding the power of process, you can possess an amazing capability to diagnose and solve a wide variety of organizational challenges.
+The lasting power of a process is in creating a state of control, where the business is predictable, reliable and repeatable.
 Every process should ethically serve a loyal customer using minimum resources.
 In this way, the process is being operated according to the rules, the value proposition of the process is effective, and the process is not wasting valuable organization resources.